neurolabusc/gpu_test/README.md

   * If the script fails to run, make sure your version of Bedpostx_GPU matches your version of [CUDA](https://users.fmrib.ox.ac.uk/~moisesf/Bedpostx_GPU/Installation.html).

 * etest for [CUDA accelerated Eddy](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/eddy/UsersGuide#The_eddy_executables)
-  * Since there are different versions of Eddy for different generations of CUDA, the shell script `runme_gpu.sh` assumes that the shell's path includes the CUDA folder.
-For example, if you have CUDA 9.1, you would want to edit your ~/.profile to include the binary folder `export PATH=$PATH:/usr/local/cuda-9.1/bin`.
-The script can now detect this and will run the correct version of eddy, e.g. `eddy_cuda9.1`.
+  * Since there are different versions of Eddy for different generations of CUDA (e.g. `eddy_cuda9.1` only works with CUDA 9.1), the shell script assumes that the executable sym-link `eddy_cuda` exists.
+In theory, the FSL installer should create this for you, but this requires CUDA is setup prior to installing FSL.
+If this is not the case, this repository includes the installer script from FSL 6.0.4, which you can run `sudo ./configure_eddy.sh -f /usr/local/fsl`.
+In my experience, this can fail if you have multiple versions of CUDA installed.
+As an alternative, I include the script `configure_eddy_cr.sh` which you can run (e.g. `./configure_eddy.sh`) and it will suggest a command you can run to create the symbolic link (e.g. `sudo ln -s /usr/local/fsl/bin/eddy_cuda9.1 /usr/local/fsl/bin/eddy_cuda`.

  * ptest for [CUDA accelerated Probtrackx](https://users.fmrib.ox.ac.uk/~moisesf/Probtrackx_GPU/index.html)
   * The script `runme_gpu.sh` will run `Probtrackx_GPU`.